TailwindMechanics/neurocache-hub/README.md

 - Animation: React Spring

 # Next Steps
+## Experiment with routes
+   - Primarily we want to see if we can only reload the main content area
+   - Reload as little as possible, render on server or static whenever possible
+   - Use the build information to verify
+   - Find other ways to verifiy

+## Cache Implementation
    - Based on the latest information from various sources, here are the detailed steps for managing data flow within chat channels, with an emphasis on cache implementation, long-term storage management, and real-time updates.

-## Cache Implementation
 ### Using Redis for Caching Channel History
 1. #### Set up Redis:
    - If not already done, set up a Redis instance.
 This will be used to cache the chat history for each channel.